CloudVLab/terraform-lab-foundation/basics/gcs_bucket/README.md

 | Stable  | TBC    |
 | Beta    | TBC    |

-Create a virtual machine based on a Terraform configuration
+Create a Google Cloud Storage bucket based on a Terraform configuration

 ## Using Input Values